mendix/docs/content/refguide/module-security.md

 ![Workflow Access](attachments/module-security/workflow-access.png)

-For each combination you can indicate whether or not the module role has access to the workflow.
+For each combination you can indicate whether or not the module role can start the workflow.
 You can also edit this information in a [workflow](workflow-properties) using the **Allowed roles** property.

 ## 5 Entity Access {#entity-access}